It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Animal Motifs: All the members use the Patronus to communicate.

-- Dying Like Animals: They have a reputation in-universe for what Slughorn notes is a high body count.
+- Characters Dropping Like Flies: They have a reputation in-universe for what Slughorn notes is a high body count.
 Alastor Moody ticking off the names of the dead heroes of the First War when he shows Harry the picture, as well as the often brutal manner of their deaths, plays almost like Black Comedy.

 - Hero of Another Story: Harry doesn't get to see them do very much, but that's because he's at school largely.